nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_07-MULTIPLE_INHERITANCE.md

 ## Practice: Modularize ALL.
 THE.
 THINGS.

 Before you get all the moving parts of your newly-flexible code working with multiple inheritance, it's time to do some house cleaning to organize and modularize.
 You should end up with the following file structure.
-Create the necessary new files and move the appropriate code into those files where necessary.
+Create the necessary new directories and files and move the appropriate code into those files where necessary.

 ```sh
 petting_zoo/